Many business people are wary of journalists. But if you avoid them, you'll miss out on the chance to get some valuable PR coverage in the press.

 Make some notes on the key points you want to make and phrases you want to use.
 You can even ask to respond in writing by email if you are concerned about saying the wrong thing.

 Bear in mind that journalists don't have to show you copy before it is printed and they cannot guarantee that your story will be published.
-If you are helpful and respectful, however, they'll contact you for quotes time after time.
+If you are helpful and respectful, however, you could become a regular contributor who's contacted for quotes time after time.